icp4a/bai4s-to-bai2400/Bai4s-to-24.0.0.md

 At this point, the snapshot containing BAI4S indices is inside OpenSearch, ready to load.

+Note: The communication to Opensearch goes through cluster proxys that may cut the connection if the request does not complete within 30 seconds.
+Messages like **Gateway issue** or **Response: 506** typically indicates a proxy time out rather than a real issue.
+It means the operation will probably complete correctly, but later.
+The commands in this section can take several minutes to complete, according to the volume of data to process.

 - run `restoreSnapshotOnOS` to load indices.
 However the indice names and mappings has changed.
 The next command will inject the old indices into new indices that have been created by default.
 - run `transformIndices` to update the indices with BAI4S content.
 This command also delete the old indices.
 In case of trouble, redo the cycle